ritza-co/BentoML/README.md

 This will save all the code files, serialized models, and configs required for reproducing this prediction service for inference.
-BentoML automatically captures all the pip package dependencies and local python code dependencies, and versioned together with other code and model files in one place.
+BentoML automatically captures all the pip package dependencies and local python code dependencies, and versions them together with other code and model files in one place.

-With the saved prediction service, user can start a local API server hosting it:
+With the saved prediction service, users can start a local API server hosting it:
 ```bash
 bentoml serve MyPredictionService:latest
 ```

-And create a docker container image for this API model server with one command:
+And create a Docker container image for this API model server with one command:
 ```bash
 bentoml containerize MyPredictionService:latest -t my_prediction_service:latest